betw/61040-portfolio/assignments/assignment3/composing_concepts.md

 ```
 As a way to assess the modularity of your solution, consider each of the following feature requests, to be included along with analytics.
 For each one, outline how it might be realized (eg, by changing or adding a concept or a sync), or argue that the feature would be undesirable and should not be included:

 Allowing users to choose their own short URLs;
+Add a new sync where **NonceGeneration's** generate is not called.
+Instead, the user will provide their own shortUrlSuffix and Base, not already taken, and the sync will include a call to UrlShortening.register.

 Using the “word as nonce” strategy to generate more memorable short URLs;
 One way to incorporate this change is to add a state to the NonceGeneration concept that includes the most common dictionary words and generate only selects words from that static state.